nikkieinthavong-del/PocketMunster-math-sdk/README.md

 - Use the “Quick sim (base)” task (200 spins) for fast iteration.
 - For tighter estimates, increase --spins to 500k–1M.

+## Contributions

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for setup, scripts, formatting, and PR guidance.